YIZHE12/DataScienceMakeEasy/algorithm/searchNsort/README.md

 Space complexicity: O(1)

 ### Merge sort
-Another example of divide and conqueue
+Another example of divide and conqueue.
+First divide the list into the smallest unit (1 element), then compare each element with the adjacent list to sort and merge the two adjacent lists.
+Finally all the elements are sorted and merged.

 <img src = images/Merge-sort-example-300px.gif>